nathanmacinnes/io-cache/README.md

 `fs.readFile` example, allow retrieving if `fs.stat` shows a change, and allow prevention of caching of file system errors.
 I haven't quite worked out an interface for this one.
+ * Allow caching to external resources (e.g., a user could cache from an external server to a local database).